Proscaline: Pharmacodynamics

 Proscaline is a serotonin 5-HT_{2} receptor agonist, including of the serotonin 5-HT_{2A}, 5-HT_{2B}, and 5-HT_{2C} receptors.
 Activation of the serotonin 5-HT_{2A} receptor is thought to be responsible for its psychedelic effects.
 The drug is much more potent as an agonist of the serotonin 5-HT_{2C} receptor than as an agonist of the serotonin 5-HT_{2A} or 5-HT_{2B} receptors.

 It produces the head-twitch response, a behavioral proxy of psychedelic effects, in rodents.

 Chemistry

 Proscaline, also known as 4-propoxy-3,5-dimethoxyphenethylamine, is a substituted phenethylamine and scaline (4-substituted 3,5-dimethoxyphenethylamine) derivative related to mescaline (3,4,5-trimethoxyphenethylamine).
 It is the 4-propoxy homologue of mescaline.

 Properties

 Proscaline is much more lipophilic than mescaline or escaline (log P = 1.70, 0.78, and 1.11, respectively), which is expected to be more optimal and advantageous in terms of drug-like properties such as blood–brain barrier permeability.

 Synthesis

 The chemical synthesis of proscaline has been described.

 Analogues

-Analogues of proscaline include mescaline, escaline, isoproscaline, allylescaline, methallylescaline, cyclopropylmescaline, cycloproscaline, fluoroproscaline, and 3C-P, among others.
+Analogues of proscaline include mescaline, escaline, isoproscaline, allylescaline, methallylescaline, propynyl, cyclopropylmescaline, cycloproscaline, fluoroproscaline, and 3C-P, among others.